smartcontractkit/documentation/src/pages/chainlink-functions/resources/add-functions-to-projects.md

 - `contracts/test`
 - `FunctionsSandboxLibrary`

-Run the compile command again again to make sure all the dependencies are satisfied.
+Run the compile command to make sure all the dependencies are satisfied.
 Add missing dependencies or Hardhat configuration options as necessary.
 For Hardhat, run `npx hardhat compile`.

 ## Configure on-chain resources